Norwegian Crown Prince's Coronet

-The coronet of Crown prince is one of the Norwegian Royal Regalia.
+The Crown Prince's Coronet is one of the Norwegian royal regalia.

-The coronet was made in 1846, designed by Johannes Flintoe based on a crown dating from the Middle Ages, and commissioned to the goldsmith Herman Colbjørnsen Øyset.
-It was originally made for Crown Prince Carl of Sweden, future King Charles XV.
-It was meant to be used by Carl when his parents Oscar I and Josephine were crowned, but the ceremony never took place.
-It is the only piece of Norway's coronation regalia to be made entirely within Norway, and it has never been worn.
-It is a crown of the open type with spikes.
-It weighs a little over 1 kg, and contains a green peridot, freshwater pearls and an amethyst.
+The coronet was made in 1846 to a design by Johannes Flintoe, based on a crown dating from the Middle Ages.
+It was commissioned from the goldsmith Herman Colbjørnsen Øyset.

+It was originally made for Crown Prince Carl, the future King Charles XV of Sweden.
+It was intended to be worn by Carl at the coronation of his parents, Oscar I and Josephine, but the ceremony never took place.
+It is the only piece of Norway's coronation regalia to have been made entirely in Norway, and it has never been worn.

+The coronet is of the open type and is decorated with spikes.
+It weighs slightly more than 1 kg and is set with a green peridot, freshwater pearls, and an amethyst.